By Sharon Derby, Solar-Powered Homeowner and Director of Marketing & PR for Solar Energy World

 About ten days later the rain finally came.
 We knew we needed it since the last 45 days had been bone dry but we yearned for the sun to come out every morning and shine on our new roof top array.
 As we sat down to eat dinner that night, we expected to hear a loud rumble as the rain fell on the glass panels.
 I said to my husband, “Listen to that!”.
 He looked at me and cocked his head.
 I just smiled and pointed to the roof.
 We couldn’t hear it at all!

-To read part one of my solar journey click here.
+To read part three of my solar journey click here.